are not created equal

 We wait until a plant is at its flavor peak before harvesting (unlike some mass producers who rush to reach harvest quotas).

-We use special processing techniques, like careful grinding, to retain as much flavor as possible.
+We use special processing techniques, to retain as much flavor as possible.

 The higher the oil content, the greater the flavor.
-So we always source spices with the highest volatile-oil content.
+So we always source spices with high volatile-oil content.

 The same spice or herb can actually be available in many different species.
 We choose the variety of plant with the best flavor.